Disease Information

 Sun exposure and sunburn in particular also contribute to photoaging, or the appearance of aging and wrinkled skin.
 Most of the wrinkles and pigmentation problems seen in the elderly are a direct result of cumulative sun exposure.

+Skin cancer is one of the most common cancers in Canada.
 If it weren't for skin cancer, sunburn would be a minor health problem, with only the most extreme cases requiring hospital treatment.
 As it is, any sun or other UV exposure, including a gentle tan, increases the risk of skin cancer.

 Causes